RAK3172-SiP WisDuo LPWAN SiP Application Note

 RF Harmonic Compression

-Place the harmonic suppression circuit close to the module RF out.
-This requirement might be needed depending on your EMI test.
+Place the harmonic suppression circuit close to the module's RF output.
+This might be necessary depending on your EMI test results.
 Default values are L102 = 8.2 nH Murata LQW15AN, C125 = 3.3 pF, and C126 = 3.3 pF.

 RF Switch Control Table